X

 Aditya Menon

-Arun Aradhya
+Arun Aradhye

 Madhur Rathi

-Arun Aradhya
+Arun Aradhye

-You see they are concentrating more on aftermarket where the value addition is definitely very less.
-Because we have to have a total network throughout the India and the cost of establishment and selling and distribution is always higher.
-But at the same time when a big giant automotive giant is coming and visiting our factory in the next month and we are absolutely sure that we may get additional business of 1 to 1.5 crores a month where the cost involved is definitely almost zero.
-So far as marketing is concerned.
+You see, they are concentrating more on aftermarket, where the value addition is definitely very less because we have to have a total network throughout India and the cost of establishment and selling and distribution is always higher.
+But at the same time, when a big giant, automotive giant is coming and visiting our factory in the next month, and we are absolutely sure that we may get additional business of INR1 crores to INR1.5 crores a month, where the cost involved is definitely almost INR0 so far as marketing is concerned.
+That is definitely going to add to the margins.

 Aditya Menon